 Each person is different and the emollient that suits your child best is really a matter of personal choice.
 Emollients are available in a variety of formulations (ointments, creams, lotions, gels and aerosol sprays).
-Ointments, such as white soft paraffin and liquid paraffin in a 50/50 mixture, are greasy in nature whereas creams and lotions contain water and are usually more acceptable cosmetically.
+Ointments, such as white soft paraffin and liquid paraffin in a 50/50 mixture, are greasier in nature whereas creams and lotions contain water and are usually more acceptable cosmetically.
 It does not really matter which one your child uses as long as they use it regularly.
+Studies have shown that they are all equally effective in helping eczema control and that personal choice is key in order that they are used regularly.
 Greasier emollients last longer on the skin and they usually give the best results on a very dry skin.
 Some people find that creams are more pleasant to put on, but they do contain a lot of water, so you may need to apply them more often.
-You may find you need a choice of very greasy ones and lighter emollients for different times of day or at different times of year.
-Aqueous cream should not be used as a leave-on emollient or as a wash product because recent research has shown that it can weaken the skin barrier.
+You may find you need a choice of very greasy ones and lighter emollients for different part of the body, times of day or at different times of year.